Effectively Controlling Reasoning Models through Thinking Intervention: Instruction Hierarchy (SEP)

 \subsection{More Details of Evaluations}

 We use the \sep dataset \citep{zverev2025can} to evaluate models' ability to follow hierarchical instructions.
 The dataset contains 9,160 examples, each consisting of a main instruction, corresponding data, a low-priority query, and a witness (the answer to the low-priority query).
 For computational efficiency, we randomly sample 500 prompts for our evaluation.
+In Figure \ref{fig-IH-PT}, we show all the prompts (including \mvanilla, \mreminder, and \TI) used for evaluation.

 In our main paper, we primarily focused on two metrics: robustness and utility.
 In fact, the \sep benchmark also contains another metric called \sep utility to measure if the model can correctly follow the low-priority task when it is placed in the task section.
 We detail these metrics as follows: